Program overview

 Program Overview

 Risk is everywhere!
 That is why insurance has become an integral part of virtually everything we do in life and business.
 Humber’s Insurance Management – Property and Casualty (P&C) graduate certificate program prepares you for a variety of entry-level management career paths in the large and growing property and casualty insurance industry.
-This program equips you with the fundamentals of the industry and its main functional areas, including underwriting, loss adjusting, risk management, and agency/brokerage.
-You will also gain transferable skills in business communications, computer applications, insurance accounting, marketing, sales, customer service, project management, and leadership.
+You will learn the fundamentals of the industry and its main functional areas, including underwriting, loss adjusting, risk management, and agency/brokerage.
+This program also equips you with transferable skills in business communications, computer applications, insurance accounting, marketing, sales, customer service, project management, and leadership.
 Employment-focused experiential learning helps you consider a variety of options as you launch your career in this exciting field.

 Program Structure

 The Insurance Management – Property and Casualty program is designed to be completed in 3 semesters.
-The program offers a flexible learning environment with options for online and in-person classes.
+This program offers a flexible learning environment with options for online delivery, allowing students to choose the format that best suits their needs.
 Key features of the program structure include:

-• Field Experience: A minimum of 160 hours of hands-on experience in the industry, allowing students to apply classroom knowledge in real-world settings.
+• Field Experience: A minimum of 160 hours of hands-on experience in the industry during the third semester

-• Optional Co-operative Education: Students can gain experience through paid work terms in their field of study, which become progressively more complex as their skill level increases.
+• Optional Co-operative Education: Students can gain experience through paid work terms in their field of study

 Featured Experiences

-• Field Experience: Engage in a minimum of 160 hours of practical experience in the insurance industry, allowing you to apply theoretical knowledge in a professional setting.
+• Field Experience: Students engage in a minimum of 160 hours of field experience, applying classroom knowledge in real-world settings.

-• Industry Partnerships: Benefit from Humber's strategic partnerships with organizations like the Insurance Brokers Association of Ontario, enhancing your learning experience.
+• Industry Partnerships: Collaborations with organizations like the Insurance Brokers Association of Ontario, providing students with additional resources and support.

-• Expert Faculty: Learn from award-winning instructors and industry leaders who bring real-world experience into the classroom.
+• Expert Faculty: Learn from award-winning instructors and industry professionals with extensive experience in the insurance sector.

 Career Options